The following document describes OpenLM’s implementation and configuration of Token Flex license managers.

 Double Token Consumption report

-- Select the desired application row and either double-click on it or click Edit in the upper right corner of the window to open the Process Editor window
+- Select the row with the Token Flex process/vendor (e.g. acad/adskflex) and either double-click on it or click Edit in the upper right corner of the window to open the Process Editor window.

 - Check the “Enabled” box then the “Enable automatic license release functionality” box.